ThinkMarkets vs Alpari Comparison

 Who offers more research tools, ThinkMarkets or Alpari?

-In terms of research and research tools ThinkMarkets gives traders the following tools: Daily Market Commentary, Stock Charts, Forex News (Top-Tier Sources), Trading Central (Recognia) and Social Trading / Copy Trading.
-In comparison Alpari has the tools listed here: Autochartist, Forex News (Top-Tier Sources) and Social Trading / Copy Trading.
+Market research plays a huge role in any forex trader’s ability to conduct analysis within the global forex market.
+We test each broker’s research offering to help you decide which broker is right for your technical or fundamental analysis needs.
+ThinkMarkets delivers the following research tools: Daily Market Commentary, Stock Charts, Forex News (Top-Tier Sources) and Social Trading / Copy Trading.
+Alpari, on the other hand, provides the tools listed here: Autochartist, Forex News (Top-Tier Sources) and Social Trading / Copy Trading.
+Neither have Trading Central (Recognia)

 Overall winner: ThinkMarkets